anshumanacharya/chess-game-/README.md

 # Local Chess

-A local, two-player chess app for Android with an optional chess clock.
-Built for a large tablet display, lying flat on a table between both players.
+A Chess app for Android with chess clock.
+Supports local 2 player over-the- board games and single player vs bot.

 **Try it in a browser:** https://anshumanacharya.github.io/chess-game-/ (a JS build of the same rules engine, for quick testing — the Android app is